 In a single experiment, The best PCR amplification can be achieved by determining the optimum annealing temperature using the gradient PCR.

-The gradient PCR is not actually a type of true PCR, it is a modification in the conventional PCR which facilitates the optimisation of PCR reaction by determining the exact annealing temperature.
+The gradient PCR is not actually a type of true PCR, it is a variation of the conventional PCR which facilitates the optimisation of PCR reaction by determining the exact annealing temperature.

 The PCR facilitates amplification of infinite copies of the gene of our interest, called amplicons which later used in the downstream molecular application.